 This directory was developed by the Land of Sky Regional Council's Area Agency on Aging Ombudsman Program.
 Regulations require that Ombudsmen work as advocates for residents of licensed facilities.
-This is limited to residents of nursing homes, adult care homes, and family care homes.
+This is limited to residents of nursing homes and adult care homes.
 This directory was expanded to include other types of long term care housing that may or may not offer additional services.
-Please call us at (828) 251-6622 to obtain copies or go to our website: www.landofsky.org.
+Please call us at (828) 251-6622 to obtain copies or go to our Web site: www.landofsky.org